Pere970/defi-staking/README.md

 # Simple Staking DeFi App
 This repo contains the smart contracts to create a Staking contracts factory.
+The factory is able to deploy staking contracts with two given tokens as staking and rewards tokens but also it's capable of deploying a contract with its own new created tokens.

 ## Development